Skip to main content

 • You must have AWS account credentials and read/write permissions to analyze your database configurations.

-• To assess the storage of a Microsoft SQL Server instance, the instance must be registered in workload factory and the storage type must be FSx for ONTAP.
-Learn how to register an instance.
+• To assess the storage of a Microsoft SQL Server instance or Oracle database, the resource must be registered in workload factory and the storage type must be FSx for ONTAP.
+Learn how to register resources.

 • Make sure you review each recommendation carefully before selecting to fix a setting or configuration.
 For RSS and MAXDOP settings, we suggest that you test the recommended settings to determine performance improvements before making changes to your production environment.